Farzan-I/Farzan-I/README.md

 <p>📫 Reach me through <a href="https://www.linkedin.com/in/farzan-imanzadeh-079a95a3/">LinkedIn</a>.</p>

-<p>🧠 I’m interested in football, go karting, nature, technology, good food and music.</p>
+<p>🧠 Interested in football (C'mon Man United!), karting, technology, diverse cuisines and music.</p>

 #### Languages and Tools: